Midterm Review: Driven by a collective effort, the University Innovation Hub is charting its course for 2026–2028

 In April 2025, the PUI took another step toward strengthening ties between the academic and business communities by signing partnership agreements with seven regional competitiveness clusters, with two more currently in the works.

-Since July 2025, stakeholders in the PUI have strengthened the coherence of their programs and the coordination of their initiatives through a partnership agreement signed by the Montpellier Metropolitan Area, the University of Montpellier, and Satt AxLR.
-By establishing a one-stop shop for pre-incubation and shared project reviews, the region’s incubators (Initium, AgroVallée, Innovation Accelerator of the Montpellier and Nîmes University Hospitals, TTM Factory) now offer a collective perspective on projects starting from the ideation phase.
-The goal is simple: to give the entire ecosystem insight into each project from the very start of its ideation phase.
+Since July 2025, PUI stakeholders have strengthened the coherence of their programs and the pooling of resources through a partnership signed between the Montpellier Metropolitan Area, the University of Montpellier, and Satt AxLR.
+By establishing a one-stop shop for pre-maturation and shared project reviews, the region’s incubators (Initium, AgroVallée, the Innovation Accelerator at the Montpellier and Nîmes University Hospitals, and TTM Factory) now offer a collective perspective on projects starting from the ideation phase.
+The goal is simple: to give the entire ecosystem insight into each project as early as the ideation stage.

 Outlook

 A solid track record and operational tools that are fully fulfilling their role as catalysts.
-But the Montpellier PUI does not intend to stop there and is expected to roll out its 2026–2028 roadmap shortly.
-The next phase of the PUI now aims to scale up: raising awareness of innovation among the younger generation, identifying projects earlier, supporting more deep-tech startups, and opening scientific platforms more widely to businesses.
+But the Montpellier PUI does not intend to stop there and is expected to roll out its 2026–2028 roadmap soon.
+The next phase of the PUI now aims to scale up its efforts: raising awareness of innovation among the younger generation, identifying projects at an earlier stage, providing greater support to deep-tech startups, and opening up scientific platforms more widely to businesses.

 To achieve this, several initiatives have been launched in recent months.
-First among them is the “student-entrepreneur-innovator” status, available between the third year of a bachelor’s degree and the second year of a master’s degree, which includes specific training sessions on topics such as management and entrepreneurship.
+First among them is the “student-entrepreneur-innovator” status, available between the third year of a bachelor’s degree and the second year of a master’s degree, which provides specific training on topics such as management and entrepreneurship.

 The Junior Consultant program shares this same vision, offering master’s and doctoral students the opportunity to apply their skills to help incubating startups solve problems.
 After four months of participation—at a rate of two hours per week—the university will award them an institutional certificate alongside their main degree program.

-Managed by the Initium incubator, the Pepite Deeptech program is aimed at doctoral students and early-career researchers, offering them personalized support to successfully complete a project, coaching on how to apply for various innovation competitions, and an introduction to the business world.
+Managed by the Initium incubator, the Pepite Deeptech program is aimed at doctoral students and early-career researchers, offering them personalized support to bring a project to fruition, coaching on how to apply for various innovation competitions, and an introduction to the business world.
 In each case, the goal is the same: to lower the average age of researchers engaged in innovation and to expand their ranks.

-But while this focus on early detection has primarily concerned researchers, it now also applies to ideas.
+But while this focus on early detection primarily concerns researchers, it now also applies to ideas.
 Each year, more than a hundred invention disclosures are recorded.
 Some of them, though promising, have not yet found a path to commercialization.
 The new committee for reviewing invention disclosures is specifically designed to turn these ideas into concrete projects.
-No more leaving good ideas on the shelf: the committee promises a decision within 15 to 30 days, and follow-ups at 30, 60, and 90 days.
+No more leaving good ideas on the shelf: the committee promises a decision within 15 to 30 days, with follow-ups at 30, 60, and 90 days.

 A true annual highlight for the entire ecosystem, the upcoming Innovation Afterwork event will also reflect this growing ambition.
-The 7th edition, taking place on July1, 2026, will once again bring together all the key players in innovation.
-It will be an opportunity to showcase the vitality of the PUI and highlight the many talents it nurtures.
+The 7th edition, scheduled for July1, 2026, will once again bring together all the key players in innovation.
+It will be an opportunity to showcase the vitality of the PUI and highlight the many talented individuals it is home to.

 Toward an integrated innovation hub with national and international reach